neilotoole/sq/libsq/core/ioz/download/README.md

 # ACKNOWLEDGEMENT

-This package a heavily-modified fork of [`gregjones/httpcache`](https://github.com/gregjones/httpcache).
+This `download` package is a heavily-modified fork of [`gregjones/httpcache`](https://github.com/gregjones/httpcache).